Paleo Diet 101: a Comprehensive Beginners' Guide

 The health benefits

-By removing processed carbs, sugars, and unhealthy fats, the paleo diet can help you lose weight, control your blood pressure, and better manage your glucose levels.
+By removing processed carbs, sugars, and unhealthy fats, the paleo lifestyle can help you lose weight, control your blood pressure, and better manage your glucose levels.

-Obesity-related health risks, like heart disease and metabolic syndrome-related NAFLD, have also been combatted using a paleo diet.
+Obesity-related health risks, like heart disease and metabolic syndrome-related NAFLD, have also been combatted using a paleo lifestyle.

 For some, the simplicity of the diet is also a positive factor.

-This blog will answer many common questions about the paleo diet and will help you jumpstart your journey should you want to try it yourself.
+This blog will answer many common questions about the paleo lifestyle and will help you jumpstart your journey should you want to try it yourself.

 Check our Paleo friendly Kung Pao Chicken: